Danwhy/email-alerting/README.md

 ```
 ### Step 3: set up a function to send the email using the Mandrill API

+Write a function to send the email, using the Mandrill API.
+This function "sendEmail" sends posts requests to the Mandrill client which in turn sends the email to the user.

 ```javascript
 function sendEmail(email) {
 	var data = {